staticvoidmain/notes/you_suck_at_vs.md

 > Sometimes, the best way to utilize a tool is to put it away. -Me, just now.

 * Sometimes you need to find things that span multiple solutions, or multiple directories.
 * For such tasks, the old ways work best.
 * Be a big boy (or girl)
 * Open up the command line, and use the right tool for the job.

-# Episode 4, Extensions Galore!
+# Extensions Galore!
+- Twitter: @RossJennings
+- Website: SmugDeveloper.com

 # Re-Sharper